MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 ## How do I import AutoCAD models?

 You can prepare your 3D models yourself using third-party conversion and optimization tools or you can use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to send your models to [!include[cc-microsoft](../includes/cc-microsoft.md)] to convert and optimize.
 Whichever method you use, after converting and optimizing the models, you use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to prepare them for mixed reality.
-[Learn more about the Import Tool](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool).
+[Learn more about Dynamics 365 Import Tool (Preview)](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool).

-## How does the Import Tool process my 3D models?
+## How does Dynamics 365 Import Tool (Preview) process my 3D models?

 If you send your model to [!include[cc-microsoft](../includes/cc-microsoft.md)] for conversion and optimization, it’s uploaded to a secure location. [!include[cc-microsoft](../includes/cc-microsoft.md)] prepares the model using a combination of automated and manual steps. [!include[cc-microsoft](../includes/cc-microsoft.md)] provides a download link when the model is ready.
 After you download it, your model is deleted from the secure storage area.